 - DPlayer: Used as a video player + next.

 - hls.js: Used as a M3U8 parser for videos.

 - FlexSearch.js: Used as a search engine.

 Other than these libraries, I have used some services without which this website wouldn’t have been possible:

 - GitHub: Used as a version control system and a backend for comments.

 - Netlify: Used to serve the website, collect analytics*, and submit contact form.

-*The collected analytics don’t include any kind of personal data.
+*The collected analytics don’t display any kind of personal data to me.
 They are access logs that every server collects.